• Blog

 Showcase of lite agent setting in M365 copilot

-Note: Microsoft also offers Copilot for individuals, a consumer product.
+Note: Microsoft's AI Solutions also offer Copilot for individuals, a consumer product.
 This article focuses on business offerings only.

 What is Copilot Studio?